AtariBot/futuristic-hedgehog/src/pages/index.md

     type: section_hero
     image_alt: App preview
     title: Welcome to our Dev Portal
-    content: |
+    content: >
       Learn about all our APIs in one place.
+Find endpoint reference, sample requests and resposes.
+Experiment with our Explorer.
     actions:
       - label: Quick Start Guide
         url: /features